sasanmehrabian/sasanmehrabian.github.io/_pages/libor.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/LIBOR/IR_USD.jpeg">

 As you can see there is cycle of up and down in the LIBOR interest rates over the last 3 and half decades presented in the graph above.
 The cycle usually happens every decade.
-The stock markter crach, on what become known as Black Monday, took place in 1987.
+In 1987 the stock markter crashed, on what become known as Black Monday.
 Global stock markets crashed, including in the US, where the Dow Jones index lost 508 points or 23% of its value.

 In 1994 a sudden devaluation of the Mexican peso triggered what would become known as the Tequila crisis, which would become a massive interest rate crisis and result in a bond rout.
 Analysts regard the crisis as being triggered by a reversal in economic policy in Mexico, whereby the new president, Ernesto Zedillo, removed the tight currency controls his predecessor had put in place.
 While the controls had established a degree of market stability, they had also put an enormous strain on Mexico’s finances.
 Prior to Zedillo, banks had been lending large amounts of money at very low rates.
 With a rebellion in the poor southern state of Chiapas adding to Mexico’s risk premium, the peso’s value fell by nearly 50% in one week.